 Yet, three years later, disaster happened.
-Selene’s parents lost the war they had been waging against Octavian, another powerful Roman.
+Selene’s parents lost the war they had been waging against Octavian, a powerful Roman.
 And the following year, Selene’s parents killed themselves.

 So the victor, Octavian, took Selene to Italy.
-And he paraded her in his triumph, through the streets of Rome, in chains.
+He paraded her in his triumph, through the streets of Rome, covered in chains.

 But then the girl had a respite.
 Octavian’s sister, Octavia, asked to raise Selene.
-Octavia was a good woman and she was, actually, Selene’s stepmother since she had been married to Antony.
-Octavian agreed and gave the girl to Octavia.
+Octavia was a good woman, and she was Selene’s stepmother since she was Antony’s ex-wife.

 Selene spent the next five years of her life in Octavia’s house, and she was treated like one of Octavia’s own children.